naighes/imposter/README.md

 ---

 ## Validate command
-Validate the syntax of a configuration file.
+Validate and type-check any `rule_expression` within a configuration file.

 ```sh